 - PGM Video (Program Video): The uplink video stream.

-- Return video: In some production events the camera receives a return video and renders the video e.g. in the view finder.
-The return video may be a CGI enhanced version of the own video or a video from a different camera.
-The camera operator considers the return video within the own capturing.
+- Return video: In some production events the camera receives a return video and renders it in the view finder.
+The return video may be a CGI-enhanced version of the captured video, or else a video stream from a different camera.
+The camera operator considers the return video when composing the camera shot.

-- Teleprompter: In some production events a speaker in front of the camera sees the text to spell out.
+- Teleprompter: In some production events a speaker in front of the camera reads from a rolling script projected directly in from of the camera lens through a half-silvered mirror.

 - Tally: the small red light indicating which camera is “on-air”.